wout/dat-metadata-standard/README.md

 way that on-chain NFTs can be reproduced by third parties.

 ## Metadata
-The Elpis Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.
+The Venster Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.